 To really know whether a particular city is the right location for your business expansion or new sales growth, you’d need to do extensive research.

 It does look as though Florida has the best momentum.
 However, a multi-city business development strategy for Florida doesn’t come without challenges.
-Florida is a big state with its own business culture, and the hispanic language element may pose challenges.
+Florida is a big state with its own business culture, low real estate costs, and the hispanic language element may pose challenges.

 This is Where Innovation in New Biz Dev Comes In

-California seems the one with the lowest risk, but if you’re stuck with the usual techniques, sales and media channels, and branding that everyone else uses, you might struggle.
+California seems the state with the lowest risk and biggest pool of funds for new business.
+But if you’re stuck with the usual techniques, sales and media channels, and branding that everyone else uses, you might struggle.
 You need to be innovative.

 Growth strategies have to be built on a more organic approach that presents relevant value to specific types of businesses.
 Getting granular isn’t difficult.
 I’ve built and laid out digital content paths that created exposure for targeted types of clients all over world.
 And the quality of client is as good as your online content.